bennyhuo/EasyDroid-SharedPreferences/README.md

 String value = sp.val(); // get the preference value.
 sp.set("New Value"); // update it.
 ```
+Everytime you wanna get or set the value, just call a simple method.
 Some params of the constructor are optional such as the default value.

 It's easy and let the blahblah things be gone.